carl-topham-tools/generator-start-site/README.md

 Install Node.js from http://nodejs.org/

-- If you get some errors after this it mightbe that your node packages are out of date.
+- If you get some errors after this it might be that your node packages are out of date.

 ```
-#Try this if you get some poackage errors
+#Try this if you get some package errors
 npm cache clean
 #Followed by
 npm update